Table of Contents

 Is Aachen Affordable for Students?

-- Those who prefer a quiet and student-friendly environment
+- Students who like a quiet and student-friendly city

-- Students studying in technical and top universities
+- Students studying in technical or top universities

-- Anyone who wants a good balance of quality education and lower costs
+- Anyone who wants good education at a lower cost

 On average, students need around €700 to €1,200 per month in Aachen.
 This includes rent, food, transport, health insurance, and other daily expenses.
 Your actual cost may vary depending on your lifestyle.